-James N. Tooley is a Research Fellow at the Independent Institute and Professor of Education Policy and Director of the E. G. West Centre at the Newcastle University upon Tyre.
+James Tooley is Vice Chancellor (President) of the University of Buckingham in England, where he also serves as Professor of Educational Entrepreneurship and Policy, and is a Senior Fellow at the Independent Institute.
+He was formerly Director of the E. G. West Centre and Professor of Education Policy at Newcastle University upon Tyre, and temporarily Global Head of Low Cost Schools for GEMS Education.
 He received his Ph.D. in education from the University of London, and he has previously taught and researched at the Universities of Oxford and Manchester, Simon Fraser University, and University of the Western Cape, South Africa.

-He is also the author of the books, E.G. West: Economic Liberalism and the Role of Government in Education, La Educacion Privada es Beneficiosa Para Los Pobres, Could the Globalisation of Education Benefit the Poor?, The Global Education Industry: A Chinese Perspective, What America Can Learn from School Choice in Other Countries, Delivering Better Education: market solutions to education, Government Failure: E.G. West on Education, Buckingham at 25: Freeing the Universities from State Control, The Enterprise of Education: Opportunities and Challenges for India, Reclaiming Education, From Village School to Global Brand: Changing the World through Education, The Private School Revolution in Bihar: Findings from a Survey in Patna Urban, The Miseducation of Women, and Education Survival Is Not Compulsory.
+He is also the author of the books, E.G. West: Economic Liberalism and the Role of Government in Education, La Educacion Privada es Beneficiosa Para Los Pobres, Could the Globalisation of Education Benefit the Poor?, The Global Education Industry: A Chinese Perspective, What America Can Learn from School Choice in Other Countries, Imprisoned in India: Corruption and Extortion in the Worlds Largest Democracy, Delivering Better Education: Market Solutions to Education, Government Failure: E.G. West on Education, Buckingham at 25: Freeing the Universities from State Control, The Enterprise of Education: Opportunities and Challenges for India, Reclaiming Education, From Village School to Global Brand: Changing the World through Education, The Private School Revolution in Bihar: Findings from a Survey in Patna Urban, The Miseducation of Women, and Education Survival Is Not Compulsory.

 His work has been featured in the American PBS documentary, "Meet the New Heroes," profiled alongside the work of Nobel Laureate Muhammad Yunus and the Grameen Bank.
 It has also been featured in a documentary for BBC World and on BBC Newsnight.
 Philanthropy Magazine has described him as a 21st century Indiana Jones travelling to the remotest regions on Earth researching something that many regard as mythical: private, parent-funded schools serving the Third World poor.